 The Writers' Police Academy and Virtual MurderCon are rare opportunities for writers to participate in either actual in-person police law enforcement academy, or virtual, live and interactive, "for law enforcement eyes only” training.
-This incredibly detailed, cutting-edge instruction has never before been available to writers, anywhere.
+These incredibly detailed, cutting-edge events have never before been available to writers, anywhere.
 Until now.

 Learn From the Experts